super04240520/study_notes/grab/开发相关/universal/demo.md

 For new workflows, we integrated verify place and add place together.
-You can then change the different workflows by changing the task type.
+You can  change the different workflows by changing the task type in the futrue

 flag =>
 we add a flag to filter different tasks.